IBIC/birthdaycard/README.md

 shell script, and a `lib` directory with supporting files (e.g., the image of the birthday hat).

-By default, if you cd into the `birthdaycard` directory and run the `ibic_birthdaycard, everything will work correctly.
+By default, if you cd into the `birthdaycard` directory and run the `ibic_birthdaycard` program, everything will work correctly.

 However, if you wish, you can install the program for all users.
-Copy the `lib` directory into a shared location, and edit the variable `LIB_IBIC_BIRTHDAYCARD` in the `ibic_birthdaycard` executable to be the new location of your `lib` directory.
+Copy the `lib` directory into a shared location, and edit the variable `LIB_IBIC_BIRTHDAYCARD` in the `ibic_birthdaycard` script to be the new location of your `lib` directory.

 # Assembling and Distributing the Cards